senzhaocode/ScaR/README.md

   5.3.1 Reqiurements
   - For Linux and Mac users, root privilege is needed.
 If you are non-root user, please refer to [this setting](https://docs.docker.com/install/linux/linux-postinstall/).
-  - Make sure that the internet is always accessible during Pulling / Building process (The implementation of dockerising is not suitable for TSD at this moment)
+  - Make sure that the internet is always accessible during Pulling / Building process.

   5.3.2 Pull image from Docker Hub/Cloud repositories
   - Users can pull the ScaR engine image directly from DockerHub (approx 7.4Gb) which has been built and pushed to Docker Hub/Cloud repositories in advance.
 Run `docker pull senzhao/scar:latest`.
 After that, check the image by typing `docker images`

   5.3.2 Build image from docker container (optional)
   - If users would like to build the ScaR engine image instead of pulling it from Docker Hub, just download the soruce code and change to directory `cd ~/ScaR-master`, and then run `docker build --rm -t senzhao/scar:latest -f Dockerfile_ubunta .` (If the building process is not successful, please try another `docker build --rm -t senzhao/scar:latest -f Dockerfile_conda .`).
-NOTE: building is a long process (around 1-2 hours, dependent on network condition) and also needs a disk space with at leat free 50G.
+NOTE: building is a long process (around 1-2 hours, dependent on network condition) and also needs a disk space with at least free 50G.
   - After building is done, check the images by typing `docker images`

   5.4 Run ScaR engine image